takuya-o/chatgpt-mattermost-bot/README.md

 ## Deploy to Kubernetes with Helm
-The chatgpt-mattermost-bot chart deploys a containerized chatgpt-mattermost-bot instance which will connect to a running mattermost container in the same kubernetes cluster.
+The chatgpt-mattermost-bot chart deploys a containerized chatgpt-mattermost-bot instance which will connect to a running mattermost container in the same Kubernetes cluster.
 Chart uses 'mattermost-team-edition' and the 'mattermost' namespace by default.
 Uses environment variables MATTERMOST_TOKEN and OPENAI_API_KEY.
 ```bash
 helm upgrade chatgpt-mattermost-bot ./helm/chatgpt-mattermost-bot \
   --create-namespace \